- Installing and updating

 You can customize the style of your public docs by adding a team name and logo via your team settings if you have admin access.
 Your logo will replace the Postman logo in your team's published docs—updated logo images may take a few minutes to appear.

 To share your API documentation with your users and the wider Postman community, enable Collection discovery by toggling the switch.
+This will make your docs and the associated collections available via the Postman API Network and templates.

 You can only add to API Network when publishing from a team.
 You can configure your team profile by clicking Public Profile Settings, enabling your profile, and filling out your team details for display.